Franchises Use Auctions to Sell and Buy Excess Real Estate and Surplus Property

 An Auction provides a quick way for a company to sell properties it is no longer using, get rid of costs associated with carrying the real estate on its books, and move on to some more positive uses for capital.

-Another reason why auctions are growing in popularity is because the banking crisis has stymied the flow of capital for many borrowers.
+Flight of Capital Another reason why auctions are growing in popularity is because the banking crisis has stymied the flow of capital for many borrowers.
 Casualties of that capital crunch is that commercial real estate sales have dropped drastically.
+Fewer properties are trading hands and the cost of financing is higher, real estate sellers and buyers are both confused as to what sales prices should be in the current market.

 One way to bridge that pricing is through an auction.
 An Auction is an excellent way for values to be determined.